hawshemi/hawshemi/README.md

-Hi

-My name is MohammadRasool Hashemi.
+I’m an Architect who loves Computers (Software & Hardware) and Computational Design.
+Trying to use AI and Machine Learning in Architecture and Designing.

 You can call me Hashem.

-I'm an Architect who loves Computers (Software & Hardware) and Trading (Forex & Bitcoin).